The Secret of The Three Strike Rule: For Summer Sanity.

 Also included would be any for disrespect, property distraction, or even not listening to mom or dad.

 Finally, the Three Strike Rule will work like this.

-Once the five minutes is up, you can return to your swimming, playing, shopping or dinning experience.
+Once the five minutes is up, you can return to your swimming, playing, shopping, or dining experience.
 If there’s not a bench where you are located, make sure you feel free to walk out to the car and sit in the car for five minutes.
-It has a very powerful effect because the consequence follow close to the heels of their choice.
+It has a very powerful effect because the consequence follows close to the heels of their choice.

-if you’re at Disney world, you would go back to your hotel room.
+if you’re at Disney World, you would go back to your hotel room.
 If you’re at a restaurant, you take the food to go or you could simply walk away and leave it on the table and pay on the way out.
-It is essential not to get too concern about the drama that you will see when you follow through with the 3 Strike Rule.
+It is essential not to get to concern about the drama that you will see when you follow through with the 3 Strike Rule.